Phillipmartin/snortsig/README.md

    * for payload detection options that take modifiers, the modifiers are grouped with the option to which they apply
    * order is preserved
    * all of the values are lists.
 Where options have multiple values (or there are multiple instances of an option), the lists may be nested.
 Where options have simple string values, the top level list contains a strings.
 This is done to maintain consistent semantics when accessing data.
+   * the 'raw' key houses the original signature line
+   * the 'comments' key holds what we think are the comment lines that apply to this signature

 Example signature dict: